Fliplet/fliplet-cli/docs/Data-integration-service.md

 ## Releases changelog

+#### 1.15.0 (February 21st, 2023)

+- The log file found in the user's home directory under the name `fliplet-agent.log` will now keep any existing content (instead of cleaning up the file) when the jobs execute.
+- All errors produced when fetching images to be sync will now be reported in full to the log file and when forwarded to Windows Events.

 #### Data Source security rules enforcement (February 8th, 2023)

 - [Data Source security rules](/Data-source-security.html) are now required by all API tokens and DIS integrations when interacting with Data Sources